Showing posts with label Orosius. Show all posts

 The story of Noah and his sons, and the building of the Ark, seems to have been popular in Anglo-Saxon England.
 Many of the surviving genealogical lists of Anglo-Saxon kings, for example, feature Noah prominently.
 The West Saxon Regnal List tell us that the line of the kings of Wessex, the dominant kingdom of Anglo-Saxon England from the late 9th century onwards, was descended from the Old Testament patriarch, through his fourth son Sceaf, said to have been born on the Ark itself. [link]

-A list of West Saxon kings declares that the West Saxon kings descended from Noah through his fourth son [sic], Sceaf.
+A list of West Saxon kings declares that they descended from Noah through his fourth [sic] son, Sceaf.
 The Anglo-Saxon Chronicle for year 855 supports this, at least in two versions (B & C), saying Sceaf was born in the Ark.

 Outside of Anglo-Saxon sources, the Noah-Sceaf link is unknown.
-A reference in Snorri Sturluson is explained because the Prose Edda drew on English sources.
+A reference to him in Snorri Sturluson is explained because the Prose Edda drew on English sources.

 We, however, will go in a different direction and look at Paul Orosius and his history.